Photon-HDF5/photon-hdf5/docs/writing.rst

 `Writing Photon-HDF5 files <https://github.com/Photon-HDF5/phconvert/blob/master/notebooks/Writing%20Photon-HDF5%20files.ipynb>`_
 (`view online <http://nbviewer.ipython.org/github/Photon-HDF5/phconvert/blob/master/notebooks/Writing%20Photon-HDF5%20files.ipynb>`_).

-We encourage interested users to contribute to phconvert so that out-of-the-box support for conversion of the largest number of formats can be provided.
+We encourage interested users to contribute to load functions to phconvert so that out-of-the-box support for conversion of the largest number of formats can be provided.
 If you have an input file format not supported by phconvert please open a `new issue <https://github.com/Photon-HDF5/phconvert/issues>`__